CigarsSmoker/Clone/The-popup-panel.md

 - Third section is for _graylisted_ domains, i.e. domains which are neither whitelisted or blacklisted.
 - Fourth section is for _blacklisted_ domains.

-The fourth section is fully collapsible, as it's content can be considered "noise", as it is unlikely you will need to modify rules in that section (though it _may_ happen you will need to do so).
+The fourth section is fully collapsible, as its content can be considered "noise", as it is unlikely you will need to modify rules in that section (though it _may_ happen you will need to do so).

 ***